How Chrome's new referrer policy affects your site analytics

 Chrome is using strict-origin-when-cross-origin from version 85.
 Strict-origin-when-cross-origin is where the full path is sent if on the same domain but only sends the domain itself if going to another domain.
 Previously it used no-referrer-when-downgrade.

-Edge is using no-referrer-when-downgrade.
-Same as Firefox.
+Edge is using strict-origin-when-cross-origin from version 85.
+Same as Chrome.

 Safari is using strict-origin-when-cross-origin.
 Same as Chrome.